 Today, USRA works across a wide spectrum of disciplines stemming from the range of challenges originally posed by the space program.
 From biomedicine to astrophysics, from basic research to facility management and operations, USRA is helping enable the study of the Universe from ground, airborne, and orbiting observatories, the study of Earth from space-based platforms, the development of advanced technologies for complex spacecraft, the human exploration of space by astronauts, and much more.

 Key to USRA's capabilities is the role of universities.
-In 2014, nearly 200 universities were directly involved in USRA activities.
+In 2015, more than 350 universities were directly involved in USRA activities.
 The USRA business paradigm is to engage the creativity and authoritative expertise of university faculty and their students and deliver to government sponsors sophisticated, forward-looking solutions, on schedule and within budget.
 USRA objectively focuses on sponsor needs in these key areas: